Nitish15032000/realtime-weather-forecast-application/README.md

       Open the index.html file in your browser.

 Usage:
-   Enter a city name and click Search.
-   OR click Use Current Location to fetch weather data.
+   Enter a city name and click Search. city name like as samastipur, patna, delhi ect OR click Use Current Location to fetch weather data.

 Technologies Used